sximenez/2024-01-jan-etl-extract-transform-load/README.md

 ## The target 'DB'

-We want to be able to output a new `.xls` file with the name of each entry reversed and capitalized:
+Our target database (the new `.xls` file) should contain the name of each entry reversed and capitalized:

 |	ID	|	Name	|	Age	|	Occupation	|	Salary	|
 |	---	|	---	|	---	|	---	|	---	|